pycontribs/pyrax/docs/installing_pyrax.md

 ## Installing From Source
 > NOTE: some Python distributions come with versions of `distutils` that do not support the `install_requires` option to `setup.py`.
-If you have one of those versions, you will get errors as you try to install using the steps below.
+If you have one of those versions, you get errors as you try to install using the steps below.
 The best option at this point is to use `pip` to install, as described above.

 Download the source code for pyrax from GitHub, and install from that.
 First, grab the source: